GraphmindDartmouth/Data-Oblivious-Critical-Layers/README.md

 CUDA_VISIBLE_DEVICES=0  python run_cka.py --modelname="meta-llama/Llama-2-7b-chat-hf" --dataset="pure_bad" --type="linear" --fsdp=False
 ```

 in the `./llama2` directory.
-We also povide some  visualizations example of the results, available in `/llama2/model_cka/Llama-2-7b-chat-hf`.
+We also provide some example visualizations of the results, available in `/llama2/model_cka/Llama-2-7b-chat-hf`.

 ### Correlation